shristi482004/Scribble/README.md

 # Scribble
-A lightweight note-making application built with Node.js, Express, and EJS for quick and easy note management
+A lightweight note-making application built with Node.js, Express, and EJS for quick and easy note management.